Dallinger/Dallinger/docs/source/web_api.rst

 ``Event.1.EventType``, which can be ``AssignmentAccepted``, ``AssignmentAbandoned``, ``AssignmentReturned`` or ``AssignmentSubmitted``, and ``Event.1.AssignmentId``, which is the id of the relevant assignment.
-In addition, Wallace uses a custom event type of ``NotificationMissing``.
+In addition, Dallinger uses a custom event type of ``NotificationMissing``.

 ::